Nov 10, 2016

 MP: Can I tell you this weird thing?
 I call my child’s body parts by Yiddish names, and so does, like, everyone in my family.
 I don’t know why!
 The weird part is that we don’t use those words otherwise.
 I think because it’s such a gendered language in families, and so familial.
 “Punim” means “child’s face” to us.

 MP: Yes!
-The other day we realized that my kid knows the English words for all his body parts but thighs.
-He only knows them as pulkes.
+The other day we realized that my kid knows the English words for all her body parts but thighs.
+She only knows them as pulkes.

 SZ: That’s amazing. my parents called them “pokies,” which I’m SURE came from Yiddish and was, I guess, re-lexicalized (?) into English.